dxiri/OAT/README.rst

 Installation
 ------------

+If you already have edgegrid installed, you can just put this script alongside your .edgerc file and it should just work.

-To install from pip:
+If not, you can install edgegrid from pip:

 .. code-block:: bash

     $ pip install edgegrid-python

-To install from sources:
+or from sources by cloning the edgegrid repo and doing:

 .. code-block:: bash